Install Admaxxer on WordPress / WooCommerce

 Overview

-The Admaxxer Analytics WordPress plugin (v1.1.0) installs a first-party analytics pixel on every front-end page of your site and adds server-side WooCommerce purchase tracking.
+The Admaxxer Analytics WordPress plugin (v1.3.0) installs a first-party analytics pixel on every front-end page of your site and adds server-side WooCommerce purchase tracking.
 Pixel events flow to your Admaxxer dashboard for attribution, MER, cohort LTV, and CAPI match-rate analysis.
-WooCommerce orders are forwarded over HMAC-signed webhooks so revenue is attributed even when ad blockers or iOS privacy controls block the client-side checkout pixel.
+WooCommerce orders are forwarded over HMAC-signed webhooks so revenue is attributed even when ad blockers or iOS privacy controls block the client-side checkout pixel. v1.2.0 extracts the full economic shape of each order — subtotal, tax, discount, shipping, refund, units sold, customer-lifetime order count, and customer-lifetime spend — so the Returns, Taxes, Discounts, Shipping, Units Sold, True AOV, Total Sales, and Net Revenue dashboard tiles render real numbers (instead of zeros, which is what WP-only merchants saw before this release).

 The plugin is free and open-source under GPL v2+, mirroring the WordPress core licence.
 To use it you need an active Admaxxer subscription (plans start at $29/month).
 Source code lives at wordpress.org/plugins/admaxxer-analytics/ for review — no obfuscation, no telemetry, no activation phone-home.